Why Does Pencil Grip Matter?

-The child’s fingers should be relaxed so her hand will not tire too quickly.
+The child’s fingers should be relaxed so their hand will not tire too quickly.
 Specifically, observe the index finger knuckle for signs of redness or whiteness which would indicate pressure on the joint.
-Also ensure your child is not making a fist.
+Also, ensure your child is not making a fist.

-For children who consistently hold the pencil too tightly, make a fist, or put pressure on the joint of the index finger, have them hold a small ball of clay or tissue, a small rubber ball, or a penny in their palm when they write.
+For children who consistently hold the pencil too tightly, make a fist, or put pressure on the joint of the index finger, you can ask them to hold a small ball of clay or tissue, a small rubber ball, or a penny in their palm when they write.
 This should help relax the grip.
 See an example below.

 Ensure the grip is close to the tip as in the pictures above.
 Holding the pencil too far back allows for less writing control.

-To ensure correct positioning of your child’s body when writing, check that she is sitting with her feet flat on the floor and her bottom in the center of the chair’s seat.
+To ensure correct positioning of your child’s body when writing, check that they are sitting with their feet flat on the floor and her bottom in the center of the chair’s seat.
 See correct body posture for writing in the image below.

 Keep in mind that some children have significant difficulty sitting this way for long.
 While it is best to encourage this posture, do not stop a writing lesson if a child struggles to sit this way.
 Just do the best you can to encourage them.

-The child should use her free hand to hold the paper in place as she writes.
+The child should use their free hand to hold the paper in place as they write.
 For children who have trouble holding the paper, you can tape the paper to the table.

 - Try using a rubber band.
 This is an effective strategy for some children.
 A rubber band helps keep the pencil in place, while allowing the pencil to slant naturally.
 Twist the rubber band once around the pencil and then around the child’s wrist as shown below.

 - Encourage frequent practice through writing, drawing, or both